 “There is a goldmine of hidden creativity in each one of these children, which can blossom into spiritual, emotional, creative and scientific growth.
 We need to build bridges between the inner world of the individual and the outer world of society, so that knowledge, thoughts and emotions can flow freely between them.
 To contribute to the accomplishment of this great goal continues to drive my life passionately.”

 I am Sharon Collins and am the Executive Director of the school.
-I continue to be thrilled to be at Westgate supporting the students, families and staff in the wonderful mission and values of WCS.
+I continue to be thrilled to be at Westgate supporting the students, families and staff in the wonderful mission and vision of WCS.
 I am honored to work in an environment that truly “gets” what so many gifted children need – a place where they can express their inner worlds freely and confidently.
+I am inspired each and every day by the students Westgate serves.